|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you love the flavors of curry, use the larger amount of curry powder in this recipe.
-If you're new to Indian cuisine and aren't sure about it, use the lesser amount, or reduce it further.
-You can always add more before you serve the dish, but remember that the flavors of curry bloom when heated.
+If you're new to Indian cuisine and aren't sure, use the lesser amount to start and taste for seasoning at the end.
+You can always add more before you serve the dish—just remember that the flavors of curry bloom, or become more rounded, when heated.
 A pinch of saffron, the world's most expensive legal spice, will make the curry a beautiful yellow color.

 - 2 tablespoons olive oil